 Benefits of organic shea butter

-Why’s that?
-Because it is from the nuts of the majestic, tall and even ‘sacred’ African shea tree from which a whitish fat is extracted in order to make shea butter – delivering a veritable treasure-trove of benefits.
+Shea butter it is from the nuts of the majestic, tall and even ‘sacred’ African shea tree, from which a whitish fat is extracted in order to make shea butter.

 So while the shea tree is called the ‘wonder tree’, shea butter is often called a ‘skin superfood’.
 That’s because the Africans were among the first to apply shea butter to dry, cracked skin and lips and discover its amazing moisturising qualities.
-They also apply it to their dry, brittle hair to prevent it from breaking and even falling out, while shea butter is considered to have been a secret of the beautiful Egyptian queen Nefertiti and even the biblical queen of Sheba.
+They also apply it to dry, brittle hair to prevent it from breaking and even falling out.
+Shea butter is considered to have been a secret of the beautiful Egyptian queen Nefertiti and even the biblical queen of Sheba.

 What’s so great about shea butter?

-Shea butter is packed full of the kinds of vitamins, compounds and nutrients that our skin simply thrives on, including vitamins A and E, allantoin and essential fatty acids that promote the growth of skin-beautifying collagen, which makes skin more elastic, free of fine lines and younger looking.
+Shea butter is packed full of the kinds of vitamins, compounds and nutrients that our skin simply thrives on.
+Shea butter boasts vitamins A and E, allantoin and essential fatty acids that promote the growth of skin-beautifying collagen.
+Collagen makes skin more elastic and free of fine lines.

 It is also a natural, UV-protecting sun cream, its cinnamic acid is a natural anti-inflammatory, and other acids leave the skin looking and feeling smooth and moist.